A point process on the unit circle with antipodal interactions: Introduction

 \end{theorem}

-We are not aware of an earlier work on a point process with antipodal interactions such as \eqref{new point process intro}.
-A comparison between \eqref{new point process intro} and other point processes previously studied in the literature is provided at the end of this section.
-In this paper, we study the fluctuations as $n \to \infty$ of linear statistics of the form $\sum_{j=1}^{n}g(\theta_{j})$, for fixed $\beta$ and where $g:\mathbb{R}\to \mathbb{R}$ is H\"{o}lder continuous and $2\pi$-periodic.
+In this paper, we study the fluctuations as $n \to \infty$ of linear statistics of the form $\sum_{j=1}^{n}g(\theta_{j})$, for fixed $\beta$ and where $g:\mathbb{R}\to \mathbb{R}$ is $2\pi$-periodic and sufficiently regular.
+More precisely, for Theorem \eqref{thm:almost sure}, $g$ is assumed to be continuous, but our other results (Theorems \ref{thm:main} and \ref{thm:moment generating function} below) require $g$ to be differentiable and such that $g'$ is H\"{o}lder continuous.